Quantum Modularity for a Closed Hyperbolic 3-Manifold: Asymptotics

 \subsection{Volume conjectures and asymptotic series}

-To get a feeling for the behaviour of the WRT invariant it is best to simply compute.
-Consider the following values of the WRT invariant: \be
+To get a feeling for the behaviour of the WRT invariant, it is best to simply compute.
+Consider the following values of the WRT invariant:

-\ee The immediate observation is the order of magintude shift.
-The behaviour of the first two values is expected from Witten's asymptotic expansion conjecture~\cite{Witten} and Chen-Yang's volume conjecture for WRT invariants~\cite{ChenYang}.
+The immediate observation is the order of magnitude shift.
+The behaviour of the first two values is expected from Witten's asymptotic expansion conjecture~\cite{Witten} and Chen--Yang's volume conjecture for WRT invariants~\cite{ChenYang}.
 The third value is predicted from a generalisation of the second.
-Indeed, notice that \be
+Indeed, notice that

+More generally, we have the following observation which is in fact a theorem.\footnote{See Theorem~\ref{thm:qmodold} and its proof in Section~\ref{statphase} for a proof of a stronger statement.} \begin{Theorem} For $r\in\BQ\smallsetminus \BZ$, we have